Jinhua Homestay Project: Siping Village

-This Village is located in Town, in the Wucheng District of Jinhua City, Siping Village boasts a long history of about 700 years.
+This village is located in the Wucheng District of Jinhua City.
+Siping Village boasts a long history of about 700 years.
 Its well-protected ancient architecture was built in the Hui style, and its delicate brick arts and crafts have attracted the attention of thousands of experts, scholars and tourists.
-Moreover, Siping has the most charming brick-carving houses and was the Hometown of Yinning, one of the ten great beauties of ancient China.
+Moreover, Siping has the most charming brick-carving houses and was the hometown of Yinning, one of the ten great beauties of ancient China.
 Because Siping was built with the saying "Seven stars around the moon" in mind, there are a number of ancient halls in the Village.